 I defended my thesis in October 2017 and am working now as a Post-Doc in the lab of Jun.-Prof. Karin Danzer at Ulm University.

 I did my PhD-student in the Institute for Experimental Cancer Research.
-My project deals with dissecting the role of lymphoid enhancer factor 1 (Lef1) in healthy and malignant hematopoiesis, since it is an important factor for Wnt signaling.
+My project dealed with dissecting the role of lymphoid enhancer factor 1 (Lef1) in healthy and malignant hematopoiesis, since it is an important factor for Wnt signaling.
 Lef1 overexpression was shown to induce acute leukemia in mice and aberrant Wnt signaling is known to play an important role in leukemia.
 To further define the role of Lef1 and its short isoform lacking the β-catenin binding domain (Lef1ΔN), we e.g. use murine transplantation models, do overexpression and knockout experiments and application of small-molecule inhibitors to inhibit canonical Wnt signaling.
-My PIs are Prof. Dr. Buske from the Institute of Experimental Cancer Research in Ulm, Prof. Dr. Bullinger from Internal Medicine III, Section Oncology, in Ulm and PD Dr. Fiegl from Munich.
+My PIs were Prof. Dr. Buske from the Institute of Experimental Cancer Research in Ulm, Prof. Dr. Bullinger from Internal Medicine III, Section Oncology, in Ulm and PD Dr. Fiegl from Munich

 AIDS and aging are linked because (i) HIV infection accelerates the aging process and (ii) individuals becoming infected at an older age show more rapid disease progression than younger individuals.
 To identify possible reasons for these differences, I performed comprehensive phenotypic analyses of CD4+ T cells from uninfected young and elderly healthy donors to determine their susceptibility to HIV-1 infection and the induction of programmed cell death and inflammation in the lab of Prof. Kirchhoff.

 Acute myeloid leukemia (AML) is a cancer of myeloid blood cells and its incidence increases with age.
 Age-related changes in the bone marrow microenvironment are known, but the contribution of those changes to the AML progression are still unclear.
-Therefore I am focusing on the differences in the communication between young and aged stromal cells with their microenvironment.
+Therefore I was in my PhD focusing on the differences in the communication between young and aged stromal cells with their microenvironment.

 In my leisure time, I am working as a writer for the ksm Verlag and a study ambassador for the Ministry of Science, Research and Art of Baden-Württemberg.
 I love doing all kinds of outdoor sport, traveling around the world and enjoying time with family and friends.